 You can face legal hassles due to many aspects.
 For example, your drivers could speed up in a crowded area or break the speed limit specified in an area.
 They could even be driving the wrong way down a one-way road.

-Even an unauthorized vehicle usage by your drivers could put you in legal hassles.
+Even unauthorized vehicle usage by your drivers could put you in legal hassles.

 They could use your vehicle for personal reasons during work hours and create an accident.
 Although there are many factors outside of your control, some affect you.
 You might be financially and legally responsible if it happened during work hours.

-But, when you use GPS tracking solution, you will easily know when a driver makes a personal stop.
+But, when you use a vehicle tracking system, you will easily know when a driver makes a personal stop.
 You’ll also know when they are visiting a restricted area.
 This will help you instruct the driver to stay on the route.

-Routing optimization software with a GPS tracking feature can help you stay informed when a driver is:
+Route optimization software with a built-in GPS tracking feature can help you stay informed when a driver is: